mzaninovic555/Grimreign_unity/README.md

 # Grimreign_unity
-Projekt za kolegij Razvoj racunalnih igara.
+Final project for a game design course.
-Kratka video igra za zavrsni projekt na kolegiju.
-2D hack n' slash sa valovima neprijatelja.
-Vecina sprite-ova i animacija izradjena samostalno.
+Grimreign is a short and simple video game in a 2D pixelated art style with hack n' slash gameplay.
+All sprites except main character were made by me.